daparic/testdriver/README.md

 ```

 ## Test
+Read data from the driver:
 ```
 dd if=/dev/johnny bs=13 count=3
 ```

-You should receive the messages from the driver printed into the console.
+You should receive the read data from the driver printed into the console.
 You will also see log messages in
 the first terminal.